Dawn of Solace: History

 While in the writing process for the third Before the Dawn album, The Ghost, Saukkonen ended up with over 30 written songs.
 The first plan was to make a double album for Before the Dawn, but some of the material was slower, more melodic and darker than the songs chosen for The Ghost and Saukkonen wanted to take things further without any limitations that Before the Dawn might create.

 The result was Saukkonen's solo project, Dawn of Solace.
 The first album, entitled The Darkness, features a melodic sound akin to that of Before the Dawn, albeit with a much stronger gothic metal and doom metal influence.
-On 10 January 2013 through a press statement, Tuomas Saukkonen announced that he was putting Dawn of Solace to rest along with his other active bands (Before the Dawn, Black Sun Aeon and RoutaSielu), ending them in order to create new project called "Wolfheart", which he will entirely focus from now on.
-When interviewed by website KaaosZine, Tuomas replied about his decision:

-"Yes I have been thinking about this already for a few years from the Before the Dawn side and first time this was brought into the table was when we were releasing the Decade of Darkness EP to celebrate the 10th year for Before the Dawn.
-At that time I had an idea to end the band because it just felt right to end the band at that point.
-The band played their biggest shows in Europe by supporting Amorphis and in Asia by supporting Stratovarius.
-The CDs were selling great and we ended up signing a deal with Nuclear Blast Records.
-The album that came after the EP titled Deathstar Rising did an amazing job in the Finnish charts ending into the top 10.
-Still even though we achieved a lot I started to feel like it's becoming more and more of a job for me and felt that I was drifting away from the most important thing in my life which is for the love of making music.
+After the album's release, problems with the Dead Air label caused Dawn of Solace to be put on hold until 2019, when they were signed to their current label Noble Demon and had The Darkness re-released via that label in November 2019.